awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether AWS Multi\-Factor Authentication \(MFA\) is enabled for all IAM users that use a console password\.
+This control checks whether AWS multi\-factor authentication \(MFA\) is enabled for all IAM users that use a console password\.

 Multi\-factor authentication \(MFA\) adds an extra layer of protection on top of a user name and password\.
 With MFA enabled, when a user signs in to an AWS website, they are prompted for their user name and password\.
 In addition, they are prompted for an authentication code from their AWS MFA device\.

 We recommend that you enable MFA for all accounts that have a console password\.
 MFA is designed to provide increased security for console access\.
 The authenticating principal must possess a device that emits a time\-sensitive key and must have knowledge of a credential\.

 ### Remediation<a name="iam-5-remediation"></a>

+To remediate this issue, add MFA to users that do not yet have it\.

 **To configure MFA for a user**